Last Updated on May 5, 2023 by Editorial Team

 Thus, the power of books can never be undermined.
 It holds importance even more in the case of learning disabilities, such as dyscalculia and dyslexia.
-Books can be a major source of inspiration for one and learning tool for another.
+Books can be a major source of inspiration for one and a learning tool for another.
 For parents, it guides them to strategic interventions to tackle the learning disabilities of their child.

 Keeping this in mind, We’ve curated a list of the top 11 books for people struggling with dyscalculia and other similar learning disabilities.
 In this article, we have covered all the outstanding books that have actually worked to improve Dyscalculic children and help them learn mathematics just like regular kids.
 So, let’s get started!

 This book makes it a possible and practical thing to offer effective teaching for even students with learning disabilities (Dyscalculia, Dysgraphia, etc.) without actually deviating from meeting the needs of all students.
 Want to know how?
 Virginia and Beverly’s research and evidence-based text, which blends research findings from various fields, make it real.

 This book is a perfect handy tool for teachers to adopt efficient strategies for the holistic development of children by demystifying the myths about them.
 It puts special emphasis on the needs of Dyscalculic students and offers tips to develop their mathematical aspects.
 Thus, you must not miss one for teachers with struggling but passionate students!

 2. Mathematics for Dyslexics and Dyscalculics: A Teaching Handbook